 The correct maritime information is received by the consumer.

-Use Case 2 – Global search
+Use Case 2: Global search

 Who: Consumer: any maritime information system

 Wants to: Perform a search for a service

 So that: Obtain the information required for planning a route.

 Description

 The user of the information system intends to make a trip towards a destination and will need maritime information (such as Navigational Warnings, AtoN information) regarding their pre-selected route.
 To find the appropriate services that can provide that information, the consumer performs a search query to their respective MSR with the same parameters as specified in use case 1.